ghostsecurity/reaper/docs/how-to-hack-ghostbank.md

 ## 3. Capture Traffic
 Now, let's get to the good stuff.
-We are going to set up a proxy, then log in to Ghostbank and initiate a fund transfer.
+We are going to set up a proxy in Firefox, then log in to Ghostbank and initiate a fund transfer.
 Reaper's proxy will capture the traffic, allowing us to inspect, replay, and modify the requests.

 **Firefox Proxy Configuration**
 1. Open Firefox.